dseguy/php-error-messages/messages/return-type-of-%s::%s()-should-either-be-compatible-with-%s::%s():-mixed.rst

 Literal Examples
 ****************
-+ Return type of %s::%s() should either be compatible with %s::%s(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice
++ Return type of MyJsonSerialize::jsonserialize() should either be compatible with JsonSerialize::jsonserialize(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice

 Solutions
 _________